Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 and services, the temporary unavailability of a service, or timeouts that occur when a service is busy.

-The Relecloud web app does this with the [Retry Pattern](https://docs.microsoft.com/azure/architecture/patterns/retry) because these faults are typically self-correcting and if a service call is retried after a short delay, then it is likely to succeed.
-Adding the Retry Pattern helped us build a web app that insulates the user experience from these transient errors.
+The Relecloud web app handles this with the [Retry Pattern](https://docs.microsoft.com/azure/architecture/patterns/retry) because these faults are typically self-correcting and if a service call is retried after a short delay, then it is likely to succeed.
+Adding the Retry Pattern helped the team build a web app that insulates the user experience from these transient errors.

-To implement the Retry Pattern in ASP.NET Core we use the [Polly](https://github.com/App-vNext/Polly) library.
-This enables us to use fluent APIs that describe the behavior we want in one central location of our app.
-In the following screenshot we can see that the Retry Pattern is setup for all service calls made to the concert search service.
+To implement the Retry Pattern in ASP.NET Core they use the [Polly](https://github.com/App-vNext/Polly) library.
+This enables them to use fluent APIs that describe the behavior they want in one central location of the app.
+In the following screenshot you can see that the Retry Pattern is setup for all service calls made to the concert search service.